MALDI-TOF MS-Based characterization of Microorgamisms: A Microbiology Course Lab Exercise

 I. Introduction

-The development of rapid and effective methods of identifying microorganisms is extremely important in this day and age.
-It is critically important in certain fields such as medicine, food safety, and microbiology, counter bioterrorism, and environmental monitoring (Schumacher et al. 2012).
+The development of rapid and effective methods of identifying microorganisms is extremely important to many fields including medicine, food safety and microbiology, counter bioterrorism, and environmental monitoring (Schumacher et al. 2012).
 Current methods, like PCR, are effective, but involve complex preparation and costly materials (Ng 2013).
 The increase in technology and different research has lead to a more rapid and cost effective way.
 The method is matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDI-TOF MS), which leads to a new effective way of identifying microorganisms (Ng 2013).
 It has been proven as a promising tool to profile bacteria at the genus and species level and sub species level (Schumacher et al. 2012).

 OBJECTIVES: